 Coaches Committee Chair - The Senior Coach Representative shall chair and have general charge of the business, affairs and property of the Coaches Committee, which shall undertake such activities (a) delegated to it by the Board of Directors or the General Chair, or (b) undertaken by the committee as being in the best interests of the Coach Members, NI and the sport of swimming.

-Disability/Diversity Committee Chair – The Disability/Diversity Committee Chair shall chair and have general charge of the business, affairs and property of the Disability/Diversity Committee, which shall undertake such activities (a) delegated to it by the Board of Directors or General Chair, or (b) undertaken by the Committee as being in the best interests of the affected Athlete Members, NI, USA Swimming and the sport of swimming.
-In light of the scope of the Disability/Diversity Committee’s charge, the General Chair may appoint Co-Chairs thereof.
+Diversity Committee Chair – The Diversity Committee Chair shall chair and have general charge of the business, affairs and property of the Diversity Committee, which shall undertake such activities (a) delegated to it by the Board of Directors or General Chair, or (b) undertaken by the Committee as being in the best interests of the affected Athlete Members, NI, USA Swimming and the sport of swimming.
+In light of the scope of the Diversity Committee’s charge, the General Chair may appoint Co-Chairs thereof.

 H Meet Sanction Coordinator - The Meet Sanction Coordinator shall be responsible for meet sanctioning, approval and report processing in accordance with USA Swimming and NI policies and procedures.